 Of course, the most important thing when dealing with childhood diseases and injuries is care and prevention.
 The importance of the wellness visits described above cannot be overemphasized.
 Childproofing, immunizations, good health habits, and training all play a role in protecting children.

 However, as the above information and statistics show, there is no replacement for having adequate health insurance for babies and children.
-The changing health care environment makes a number of options available to parents wanting to cover their children with health insurance.
 Parents can include kids coverage with their family plan or request health insurance quotes for children and for child only health insurance.
+Plus, the changing health care environment and the implemenation of Obamacare and CHIP (Childrens Health Insurance Program), makes a number of options available to parents wanting to cover their children with health insurance.

 Having the peace of mind children will get the care they need when illness or injury strikes is a great aid to the process of parenting.